 1. The inventor of the shipping container was Malcolm McLean (1913-2001).
 In 1956 he created the metal shipping container to replace the old style “break bulk” method of goods handling.
 Later on, he founded Sea-Land Service.
 McLean added many transpacific routes and in 1967 the US government asked him to start a container service to South Vietnam, which became 40% of the company’s turnover in 1968-69.

-3. It’s estimated that there are 10,000 shipping containers lost at sea every year.
-That’s almost one container every hour!
-Lost containers can be damaged by waves and sink quickly, but some may float for a little while.
+3. It’s estimated that there are 1,582 shipping containers lost at sea (includes catastrophic events) every year.
+That’s almost 4 container every day!
+Lost containers can be damaged by waves and sink (a 20ft can take up to 57 days and a 40ft will take three times as long, to sink).
 The ones that don’t sink, often float just below the surface which can cause a lot of damage to other sailing vessels.

 4. Approximately 97% of all shipping containers are manufactured in China.
 This is due to the fact the Chinese labour rate is lower than many other countries and that much of the world’s products are produced in China.
 It is far easier to produce the container close to the shipment, than to re-position containers around the world.

-5. Shanghai, China was the busiest container port in the world in 2014.
-35 million (TEU=equivalent to a 20ft container) containers passed through the port.
-The Port of Felixstowe handled just under 4 million 20ft equivalent containers during 2013.
-Felixstowe is the largest port in the UK and handles 42% of the UK’s container traffic.
+5. Shanghai, China was the busiest container port in the world in 2017.
+40 million (TEU=equivalent to a 20ft container) containers passed through the port in 2017.
+The Port of Felixstowe handled 3.74 million 20ft equivalent containers during 2017.
+Felixstowe is the largest port in the UK and handles 44% of the UK’s container traffic.

-6. The ‘CSCL Globe’ was recorded the largest cargo ship in the world in November 2014.
-The ‘CSCL Globe’ is owned by China Shipping container lines and is a length of 1,312ft long by 194ft wide and holds the equivalent of 19,100 TEU (TEU=20ft equivalent).
+6. The ‘OOCL Hong Kong’ was recorded the largest cargo ship in the world.
+The ‘OOCL Hong Kong’ is owned by OOCL and is a length of 400 meters long by 58.8 meters wide and holds the equivalent of 21,413 TEU (TEU=20ft equivalent).
+The OOCL Hong Kong visited Felixstowe in June 2017.

 8. Shipping containers can last over 25 years!
 Provided they are taken care of with regular paint and maintenance.
 See our Container care page.